Race Day 2014 - Saturday, March 1

 Bill Cunningham died on May 22, 2007, of a rare disease that causes proteins to deposit improperly into organs, leading to other diseases.
 And for Cunningham, the illness was misdiagnosed for several years, until it was too late.
 One of the reasons the event is being held Carol said, is to raise awareness about Amyloid, and to help spread the word so people who may have kidney and liver problems caused by the rare disorder can press to have further testing done.
 She said her husband's initial testing rounds were negative and by the time the family found out he did suffer from Amyloid, it was too late.

 To help raise money and awareness, the ''Race to Beat Amyloid" is set for 11 AM on Saturday, March 1, 2014.
-It is open to all ages. and registration starts at 8 a.m. in the Notchview Lodge.
+Please check our registration page to facilitate fund raising through BMC's site.
+The race is open to all ages. and bib pick-up/late registration starts at 8 a.m. in the Notchview Lodge.
 The raffle will be set in the Family Room next door beginning at 9 AM with the drawings at 3:30 followed by race awards.